Lordosis in Children

 - MRI.
 This test uses a combination of large magnets and a computer to make detailed images of organs and structures within the body.
 It can rule out any other problems of the spinal cord and nerves.

-- Computed tomography (CT) scan.
+- CT scan.
 This test uses X-rays and a computer to make detailed images of the body.

 Finding lordosis early is important for treatment.
 Healthcare providers, and even some school programs, routinely look for signs of lordosis in children.